How a renovation loan can solve your home headaches

 - Personal Loan**: Personal loans typically offer lower interest rates than credit cards.
 While the rate you’ll get for a personal loan will vary depending on your credit score, it will give you some flexibility in choosing your repayment terms.

+You should note that all renovation loans require using a contractor and all (except VA Reno) allow for “self help” (203k) or “Do It Yourself” (HomeStyle).
+You may be able to do some of the work themselves if you’re qualified.
 Working with a loan officer will ensure you can select the best option that correlates with your renovation plans—whether they include finding a new home or updating your current home.

 “Real Approval” means an automated underwriting system approval based upon credit information supplied by applicant and subject to Guaranteed Rate’s review of loan documents.
 Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
 Restrictions may apply, contact Guaranteed Rate for current rates and for more information.